Pedro Castillo: Europe

-Like Mexico's Andrés Manuel López Obrador and other Latin American left-wing politicians, Castillo has been critical of the colonisation of Latin America by Spain.
+Like Mexico's Andrés Manuel López Obrador and other Latin American left-wing politicians, Castillo was critical of the colonisation of Latin America by Spain.
 During his investiture, which King Felipe VI of Spain attended, he spoke strongly against Spanish colonial rule.

 Controversies

 Terruqueo target

 "When you go out to ask for rights, they say that you are a terrorist, ...
 I know the country and they will not be able to shut me up, ...
 The terrorists are hunger and misery, abandonment, inequality, injustice."